FernanGI/FernanGI.github.io/index.md

 ---
 Welcome to my place in the internet.
 I am Fernán González Ibáñez.
 I am a PhD student in Mathematics at the University of Granada, under the supervision of José María Espinar and Joaquín Pérez.

-I like to learn about problems in differential geometry—particularly geometric analysis and minimal surfaces—using both rigorous theoretical methods and using computational tools to approach the problem with the intuition.
+I like to learn about problems in differential geometry—particularly geometric analysis and minimal surfaces—using both theoretical and computational methods to approach the problem with the intuition.
 I also have a strong interest in scientific computing and programming.